l-j-g/tpye/Software Development Plan/softwareDevelopmentPlan.md

 *Tpye* is a terminal based typing game written in the Python programing language.
 The ability to type quickly and accurately is a core skill of being able to use a computer effectively.
 This program provides a tool for users to improve their typing skills in a fun and engaging way.
 The application has been designed to accommodate users of all skills and backgrounds through a variable difficulty setting.

 Before starting the application please ensure that all of the system environment requirements have been met.
-Navigate to your *type* installation folder and execute the following command in your command line prompt:
+Navigate to your *type* src folder and execute the following command in your command line prompt:
-`-pip3 install -r path/to/your/requirements.txt`
+`-pip3 install -r requirements.txt`

 To start the application enter: `tpye.sh` at your command line prompt.

 The user will then interact with the application through text based prompts.

 When starting the application, the user will be asked to input their name and difficulty.
 They will then be presented with a passage of text to type.
 Upon completion a score will be calculated and displayed to the user.

 ## Features

 ### Variable Difficulty

 The user can select a difficulty setting at the start of the application.
 The application will have three different difficulty settings (beginner, intermediate and expert).
 The difficulty variable will select a passage of text for the user to type from a nested dictionary stored within the application.
-Harder difficulties will require the user to type longer and more gramatically intensive passages of text.
+Harder difficulties will require the user to type passages of text.

 All typing tests used in this program have been sourced from https://thepracticetest.com/typing/tests/practice-paragraphs/ and its Authors.
 I take no credit for developing this material.